 See all the food we had at our wedding reception.

-I chose a small goat cheese log, sliced it and quartered the slices in order to have small-sized cheese bits.
+I used a small goat cheese log, sliced it and quartered the slices in order to have small-sized cheese bits.
 Goat cheese pairs wonderfully with something sweet, this is why I thought that figs and a raspberry based dressing were the perfect counterparts.
 The raspberry balsamico dressing is incredibly simple and easy and it consists of only two ingredients: raspberry jam and aceto balsamico.
 You could choose to keep the raspberry seeds, but I prefer to sieve the jam and discard the seeds.
 Just combine jam and balsamico and drizzle over the salad.

 More goat cheese recipes?
 Try this sweet potato and goat cheese quiche!